Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 - Hot dog stall

 - Ice cream van

 - Mobile event catering van

-Your catering van must have the right insurance cover to drive to your destination.
+Your catering van must have the right insurance coverage to drive to your destination.
 There are three main types of policy:

-- Comprehensive – This is the highest level of cover.
+- Comprehensive – This is the highest level of coverage.
 Your policy will insure you for all of the above, plus your own costs.

-Catering specific policies also include cover for the types of situation you might find yourself in if you run a mobile catering business.
+Catering-specific policies also include cover for the types of situations you might find yourself in if you run a mobile catering business.
 You might also need to consider:

 - Stock insurance – If equipment like fridges or freezers fails, the cost of replacing stock could be very expensive.
 Having insurance in place reduces the risk of having to pay out to replace stock.